cmpsr/cmpsr-launch-app/README.md

 ### UI Components 🎨

 The UI Library offers a collection of reusable UI components usable across various applications within the monorepo.
 For guidelines on using and extending this library, visit the [UI Library README](./libs/ui/README.md).

-### Storybook 📚

-Explore and interact with our UI components through our Storybook library.
-This tool helps visualize and test the components in isolation.
-For more information, see the [Storybook Library README](./libs/storybook/README.md).

 ## License